dissonant-research/example/angr/README.md

 ![](https://raw.githubusercontent.com/dissonant-research/examples/master/angr/angr_time.png)

-"Math is hard!" turned out to be the solution for satisfying the system of linear equations in CheckSolution(), and we were able to determine that using a generic binary analysis tool within a few miutes, versus reverse engineering the equations by hand.
+"Math is hard!" turned out to be the solution for satisfying the system of linear equations in CheckSolution(), and we were able to determine that using a generic binary analysis tool within a few minutes, as opposed to reverse engineering the equations by hand.

 By mapping the ASCII values back into integers, we can run baby-re again and verify the correct values: